Progetti

 Il progetto europeo MULTICLIMACT è stato finanziato nell’ambito del tema HORIZON-CL5-2022-D4-02-01.
 Questo progetto mira a migliorare la resilienza dell’ambiente costruito e dei suoi abitanti di fronte al cambiamento delle condizioni climatiche e all’aumento degli eventi estremi.
 MULTICLIMACT vuole realizzare un quadro di riferimento completo e un kit di strumenti per valutare e rafforzare la resilienza a varie scale, considerando sia i rischi naturali che le vulnerabilità della catena di approvvigionamento.

-NADIR: Programma di Citizen science per scuole e cittadini finalizzato al Monitoraggio degli ecosistemi marino-costieri, qualità delle acque
+NADIR: Programma di Citizen science per scuole e cittadini finalizzato al monitoraggio degli ecosistemi marino-costieri, qualità delle acque

 Il progetto NADIR è un’iniziativa di Citizen Science realizzata dal CMCC in collaborazione con il Circolo Legambiente Capo di Leuca APS.
 Nell’ambito del progetto, i partner intendono organizzare una serie di attività volte al coinvolgimento attivo della cittadinanza tra cui: escursioni in barca a vela, giornaliere, nel weekend e settimanali, per contribuire al monitoraggio degli ecosistemi costiero-marini e di variabili oceanografiche e atmosferiche; percorsi di Alternanza Scuola-Lavoro con le scuole del territorio, per lo sviluppo di competenze trasversali e l’orientamento degli studenti; attività di tagging (marcatura tramite sistemi GPS) delle tartarughe marine; esperienze pratiche a bordo in ambiti quali oceanografia operativa e sperimentale, ecologia marina e climatologia; progettazione, costruzione e utilizzo di strumenti per il monitoraggio marino.
 Le attività del progetto contribuiranno alle campagne di monitoraggio promosse dalla Jonian Dolphin Foundation, nonché ai servizi europei di EMODnet, CMEMS e al programma strategico di ricerca del CMCC “Global Coast as a New Frontier”.